juju/docs/src/en/charms.md

       3. however, to have things 'just work', don't bother specifying anything and the charm will decide which OS/version to use
-      Should probably link to charms-exposing.md instead of repeating
+      Should probably link to charms-exposing.md instead of repeating The Scaling back section should just reference charms-scaling.html The Removing applications section should just reference charms-destroy.html

 # Introduction to Juju Charms